 How to apply

-To apply for permits, fill out the Application for Exemption by Permit (PDF, 128 KB).
+To apply for permits, fill out the Application for Alberta Equivalent Level of Safety Exemption Permit (PDF, 195 KB).